Getting your Raspberry Pi ready for openFrameworks

 Install Raspbian "Buster"

-- Install the latest Raspbian (Debian Stretch) image from the Raspberry Pi downloads page
+- Install the latest Raspbian (Debian Buster) image from the Raspberry Pi downloads page

 - Follow the instructions at Raspberry Pi Preparing Your SD Card to get Raspbian installed onto your SD Card

 Configure the Raspberry Pi

 This guide assumes you are starting from a fresh Raspbian install and that you are able to connect to the Raspberry Pi and send it commands.

 You can enter commands on the Pi by: